Big Data Processes

 After the course, the student should be able to:

-- Analyse and discuss technological and societal trends around Big Data
+- Identify and describe technological and societal trends around Big Data

-- Analyse and discuss how organizations can derive value from critical insights
+- Analyze how organizations can derive and maintain value from critical insights

 - Conduct and report analytical insights gained from working with a case project, through visualization and metrical outputs

-- Analyse and discuss individual and societal implications of Big Data processes
+- Reflect on and discuss individual, organizational and societal implications of Big Data processes

 Ordinary examExam type: